 12. The nail in the sidewall.

-No, you can opt for any tires that fall within the car manufacturer's specifications (size, speed rating, etc.).
+When replacing tires, you don't have to buy the same brand that was originally on the car.
+You can opt for any tires that fall within the car manufacturer's specifications (size, speed rating, etc.).
 In fact, by switching to different tires you can adjust your vehicle's handling to your preferences.
 If you enjoy spirited driving, you may want to switch to tires with better handling characteristics.
 If you like a quieter ride, you can select tires that provide better ride comfort.

 Advertisement